EXPLAINER: What are the key climate themes at Davos? - NewsBreak

 EXPLAINER: What are the key climate themes at Davos?

-DAVOS, Switzerland — (AP) — While the COVID-19 pandemic and Russia's war in Ukraine will be focuses of the World Economic Forum's gathering of business and government leaders, so too will climate change.
-It's captured the world's attention in unignorable and devastating ways.
+While the COVID-19 pandemic and Russia 's war in Ukraine will be focuses of the World Economic Forum’s gathering of business and government leaders, so too will climate change.
+It's captured the world’s attention in unignorable and devastating ways.

 The acceleration of rising temperatures, the ferocity and costliness of major weather events, and the impact, particularly on people in developing countries, have pushed the issue from one of science to something that touches every aspect of life, including (or, perhaps especially) business and economics.